 The Byzantine Studies program at Dumbarton Oaks, since its establishment in 1940, has supported a continuous program of residential fellowships to enable historical, philological, art historical, archaeological, and theological research into the civilization of the Byzantine Empire and its interactions with neighboring cultures.

-Dumbarton Oaks offers residential fellowships in Pre-Columbian studies for the academic year, a single term, and for the summer term.
+Dumbarton Oaks offers residential fellowships in Byzantine Studies for the academic year, a single term, and for the summer term.
 Fellowships are for scholars who hold a doctorate or appropriate final degree or have established themselves in their field and wish to pursue their own research; Junior Fellowships are for degree candidates who at the time of application have fulfilled all preliminary requirements for a PhD or appropriate final degree and will be working on their written dissertation at Dumbarton Oaks under the direction of a faculty member at their own university.

 Lists of current and former Fellows, Junior Fellows, and Visiting Scholars and their research topics are available by year in the left-hand menu.
 For information about applying for a fellowship or short-term residency, see here.